Classification of Cellular Fake Surfaces: Generic polyhedra and singular manifolds

 Given a cellular fake surface $F$, the group of PL homeomorphims up to isotopy will be called the mapping class group of $F$.
 Unlike the mapping class group of surfaces, they are always finite groups.

-\subsection{Bordism groups of $n$-singular manifolds}
+\subsection{Bordism groups of $2$-singular manifolds}

 The notion of $n$-singular manifolds with boundaries can also be defined generalizing the case of fake surfaces in \cite{ikeda1971acyclic}.
-Therefore, it is natural to ask what the analogous bordism groups are.
-We prove the simplest case: that every $1$-singular manifold bounds a fake surface.
+It is natural to ask what the analogous bordism groups are. \begin{mydef} A fake surface with boundary is a 2-polyhedron that could contain points as shown in Fig.~\ref{fig:a} in addition to the ones in Definition \ref{def:fake-surface}.